Techno Corner

 You need a device called a Scanner.
 You can buy a new scanner for under

 $100 and sometimes find deals for less than $50!
-A scanner works similar
+A scanner works

-to a copy machine, but instead of just printing the picture on paper, it
+to a copy machine, but instead of just printing the picture on paper,

 transforms the picture (image) to digital codes the computer can

 understand.
-The computer then takes the codes and puts them all together
+The computer then takes the codes and puts them all

 in such a way that you are able to see the exact same image on your